Dosage Form: gel

 In the combined US and European open label extension studies, approximately 140 patients received Testosterone Gel for at least 6 months.
 The results from these studies are consistent with those reported for the US controlled clinical trial.

 The following adverse reactions have been identified during post-approval use of Testosterone Gel products.
 Because the reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Secondary Exposure to Testosterone in Children

-Changes in anticoagulant activity may be seen with androgens, therefore more frequent monitoring of international normalized ratio (INR) and prothrombin time are recommended in patients taking anticoagulants, especially at the initiation and termination of androgen therapy.
+Changes in anticoagulant activity may be seen with androgens, therefore more frequent monitoring of international normalized ratio (INR) and prothrombin time are recommended in patients taking warfarin, especially at the initiation and termination of androgen therapy.

 USE IN SPECIFIC POPULATIONS